gepatto/esp32AudioKitEnclosure/README.md

 The fingerjoints are based on the thickness of the material, in this case 3mm MDF.

-The design is based on the 'Roundexbox' setting in the opensource **boxes.py**
+The design is based on the 'Roundedbox' setting in the opensource **boxes.py**
 https://github.com/florianfesti/boxes

 I have used the online version at